-The DfE have recently reinforced the need “to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty, mutual respect and tolerance of those with different faiths and beliefs”.
+At All Saints’, we “…create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty, mutual respect and tolerance of those with different faiths and beliefs”.
+(SMSC Guidance – DfE, 2014)

 The Government set out its definition of British values in the 2011 Prevent Strategy, and these values are principles that guide our behaviour.
 At All Saints’ CE Primary School our Christian values are modelled by adults and pupils alike and reinforced regularly in the following ways: